bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

   * Disable / Enable Cron, in order to prevent updates and Pi-Star services restarting during middle-of-the-night/early AM operation.

-* YSF link manager gives the ability to change links/rooms on-the-fly, rather than going through the large (and slow) configuration page.
+* YSF/NXDN/P25 link managers gives the ability to change links/rooms on-the-fly, rather than going through the large (and slow) configuration page.

 * Connected FCS and YSF reflector names and numerical ID both displayed in dashboard left panel.